loglia/laravel-client/README.md

 # System Requirements

-The Loglia client required the following be installed and available on your system:
+The Loglia client requires the following be installed and available on your system:

 - Laravel 5.6+
 - PHP 7.1+
 - cURL system library (available on the command line via `curl`)

-# Set up
+# Quick start

 TODO